St Edmund Hall

 There are two separate rooms of the college bar, both accessed from Staircase 2 on the Front Quad.

 The entrance to The Buttery is on the left as you enter Staircase 2.
+There is a small timber ramp in the doorway due to the high threshold.
 The door opens onto a short ramp down into the bar.
-This means that it is accessible to wheelchair users, but manoeuvring space is limited and some people may struggle.
-There is also a high threshold at this doorway.
-The Buttery is a small room with some tables and chairs that can be moved as needed.
-The counter is at a reasonable height for wheelchair users although there is no recessed knee space.
+The Buttery is a small room with some tables and chairs that can be moved as needed; manoeuvring space is limited, especially at busy times.
 There is a second entrance into The Buttery from Staircase 1 – this door is narrow and is rarely used.

 The entrance to Well Bar is on the right as you enter Staircase 2.
 The door opens immediately onto steps leading down into the bar.
 These steps are rather worn and do not have any contrasting marking on the edges.
 There is a further level drop inside the bar with steps leading down to a small seating area.